Our fish is mostly from WA Australia.

 Found in southern river systems like Wilson Inlet, the Blackwood River and the Leschenault Estuary, cobbler is a favourite among locals and chefs who appreciate its clean taste and versatility.

-Effie’s stocks fresh WA cobbler fillets, responsibly harvested and ready to cook.
+Effie’s stocks fresh WA cobbler fillets in season, responsibly harvested and ready to cook.

 🌊 A Fish with Local Character